Contract-Initiated Multichain Execution

 | SDK involvement | Required on client side. | Fully on-chain, no SDK required. |

 The key distinction is that contract-initiated multichain execution is programmable and autonomous.
 Any call into your Push contract can trigger execution on an external chain.
+Liquidation triggers, scheduled jobs, governance outcomes, and user actions that fan out across chains all fit this model.

 Key Concepts